GyasiWr/PortfolioProject/README.md

-# Portfolio Project Covid
+# Portfolio Project
-These are the SQL querys used while exploring the covid 19 data provided by ourworldindata.org
+Collection of SQL queries and datsets used to show off some of my skills.